 The Type of Barcode to be Scanned

 The type of barcode to be used depends on the application and sometimes even the industry.
 For example, UPC (or EAN) codes are the mandated barcodes for the retail industry while the Interleaved 2 of 5 code is widely used in the shipping industry.
 But to select a scanning technology, it’s important to first understand that barcodes will fall into one of two categories.
 One-dimensional (1D) or twodimensional (2D).

 The Scanning Technology Being Considered

-One dimensional, or 1D, barcodes can be scanned with virtually any of the technologies available on all AML mobile computers:
+One dimensional, or 1D, barcodes can be scanned with virtually any of the technologies available on any mobile computers containing a scan engine

 - 1D Linear Imager